 Gender

-Gender depicted as an ambiguous phenomenon, by a young Swedish actor Gender is the range of social, psychological, cultural, and behavioral aspects of being a man, woman, or other gender identity.
-Depending on the context, this may include sex-based social constructs (i.e. gender roles) as well as gender expression.
-Most cultures use a gender binary, in which gender is divided into two categories, and people are considered part of one or the other (girls/women and boys/men); those who are outside these groups may fall under the umbrella term ''non-binary''.
-A number of societies have specific genders besides "man" and "woman," such as the hijras of South Asia and Two-spirit Indigenous Peoples of North America; these are often referred to as ''third genders'' (and ''fourth genders'', etc.).
-Most scholars agree that gender is a central characteristic for social organization.
+Gender depicted as an ambiguous phenomenon, by a young Swedish actor Gender is the range of social, psychological, cultural, and behavioral aspects of being a man (or boy), woman (or girl), or third gender.
+Although gender often corresponds to sex, a transgender person may identify with a gender other than their sex assigned at birth.
+Most cultures use a gender binary, in which gender is divided into two categories, and people are considered part of one or the other; those who are outside these groups may fall under the umbrella term ''non-binary''.
+Some societies have ''third genders'' (and ''fourth genders'', etc.) such as the hijras of South Asia and two-spirit persons native to North America.
+Most scholars agree that gender is a central characteristic for social organization; this may include social constructs (i.e. gender roles) as well as gender expression.

 The social sciences have a branch devoted to gender studies.
 Other sciences, such as psychology, sociology, sexology, and neuroscience, are interested in the subject.
 The social sciences sometimes approach gender as a social construct, and gender studies particularly does, while research in the natural sciences investigates whether biological differences in females and males influence the development of gender in humans; both inform the debate about how far biological differences influence the formation of gender identity and gendered behavior.
 Biopsychosocial approaches to gender include biological, psychological, and social/cultural aspects.
 Provided by Wikipedia